Five reasons to scale up your SaaS analyst relations strategy

 Not only do analysts influence the product development process, they’re also often involved in the messaging development process too.
 Due to their extensive knowledge of their market, they know how to help craft the messaging for a campaign that will resonate with your prospective customers and help them to understand what your new launch can do for them.

 This expertise really comes into its own when campaigns or new software launches go viral – ensuring that your customer-facing assets are executed to perfection every time is necessary to keep your messaging on brand and prevent any miscommunication.
 Analysts can use their insights of the current market dynamics to help craft impactful corporate messaging every time.

 When you’re announcing your new product or service, one way in which analyst relations can support you is, if you brief an analyst in advance, they may be open to sharing a quote that you can include in a press release.
 This is an excellent way of providing independent validation of your solution so that prospective customers can trust in its capabilities and effectiveness, which can be harder to achieve through corporate messaging alone.

 In addition, some analysts will also participate in webinars and other public vendor activities where they can share their independent knowledge and opinions on the market, so make sure that you ask the analysts in your space what other opportunities they are keen to get involved with!

 While developing technology analyst relations is not a one-step process, starting out on the journey is.
 Touchdown has excellent relationships with analyst firms around the globe – we were even named one of the most influential channel PR agencies in the world by Forrester – and we’re here to help you choose all of the right digital components for strategies that will generate impactful results for your business.

-So, are you ready to embrace new ways to leverage your communication strategy?
+So, are you ready to embrace new ways to leverage your communication strategy, from scaling up your analyst relations strategy, to mastering the art of asset creation marketing?
 Get in touch with us today to find out more about our approach to analyst relations, or find out about our wider array of PR services.